kartikshankar-nyc/kartikshankar-nyc/README.md

 ### Hi there 👋
 I'm Kartik Shankar.
-Technologist and engineering leader.
+Technologist and engineering leader. <br>
-On github to learn, build, break, share.
+On github to learn, build, break, share. <br>
 Rinse and repeat.